How to Work with a Small Home Office Space

 Use Office Inspiration Pinterest Boards Responsibly

 It’s tempting to base your small office design on your Pinterest board.
-While you can do that successfully, keep a few things in mind before you kit out your space with the whimsical charm of a hidden forest garden office theme.
+While you can do that successfully, keep a few things in mind before you kit out your space with the grandness of a penthouse suite.

 1. Be realistic about your furniture.
 You don’t just need furniture to fit the size of your space – you also need it to be comfortable.

 2. Maximise quiet spaces that have little foot traffic.
 Working near a kitchen or alongside other housemates can cause frustration when you have little privacy, space, or struggle to hear your own meeting.

 Brosa has a range of stylish and functional storage solutions, such as ladder shelves, beautiful wood bookcases and desks with deep drawers and extra shelves.
 Remember, the smaller the space the more important inbuilt storage is - look for extra ways you can harness these storage ideas within your home office.

 The Living Room is not the most ideal location for a home office, but is more suitable when you're the only one at home during the day.
 As the living room is typically the largest room in the house it has greater capacity to fit a dedicated working space.
 Switching up the arrangement can help you nestle a working desk with little to no effort, especially if you choose a style of desk that coordinates with your current furniture style.

 Not only beneficial from a space point of view, utilising a standing desk during your work day has proven health benefits.
 Look outside the box when trying to determine the location of your standing desk - you probably already have an ideal furniture piece that you can utilise, so look around the house for furniture pieces such as a tall island bench, console table or chest of drawers.
 Slot a bar stool next to it and see if you can comfortably work beside it, this will then give you the option to interchange your work style throughout the day.